Snaki009/AstroRework/README.md

     Multi-server bots cant react to messages but we are not limited to it.

+    Several apps can use the same bot token so they can all respond to same events using one bot.
+    This way we could use old Astro and new at the same time to make the transition smooth.
+    Only downside would be lack of shared database.

 ## Additional info

     Psn api key is obtained by entering ``https://ca.account.sony.com/api/v1/ssocookie`` while being logged into sony services.